Electrocardiography in myocardial infarction: ST elevation MI

 There are heavily researched clinical decision tools such as the TIMI Scores which help prognose and diagnose STEMI based on clinical data.
 For example, TIMI scores are frequently used to take advantage of EKG findings to prognose patients with MI symptoms.
 Based on symptoms and electrocardiographic findings, practitioners can differentiate between unstable angina, NSTEMI and STEMI, normally in the emergency room setting.
 Other calculators such as the GRACE and HEART scores, assess other major cardiac events using electrocardiogram findings, both predicting mortality rates for 6 months and 6 weeks, respectively.

 Typical progression

 Sometimes the earliest presentation of acute myocardial infarction is the hyperacute T wave, which is treated the same as ST segment elevation.
-In practice this is rarely seen, because it only exists for 2–30 minutes after the onset of infarction.
-Hyperacute T waves need to be distinguished from the peaked T waves associated with hyperkalemia.
+Hyperacute T waves must be distinguished from the peaked T waves associated with hyperkalemia.

 In the first few hours the ST segments usually begin to rise.
 Pathological Q waves may appear within hours or may take greater than 24 hr.
 The T wave will generally become inverted in the first 24 hours, as the ST elevation begins to resolve.

 Long term changes of ECG include persistent Q waves (in 90% of cases) and persistent inverted T waves.
 Persistent ST elevation is rare except in the presence of a ventricular aneurysm.